 In addition, the following criteria must be met for both categories:

-- The applicant may submit his/her abstract for the IADR General Session, but the submission may be to any of the research Groups or Networks within the IADR.
+- The applicant must submit his/her abstract for the IADR General Session, but the submission may be to any of the research Groups or Networks within the IADR.

 - The applicant must not submit the abstract to a competition of another IADR Group or Network.

 - IADR membership is required, but International Network membership is NOT a requirement.